NiordOrg/niord/niord-s124/README.md

 ## Comments

-A collection of comments about the current stage of the S-124 format:
+A collection of comments about the current state of the S-124 format:

 * In general, too much focus on supporting NAVTEX-like warnings for ECDIS clients.
   Consider promulgation via e.g. Web and Apps as first-tier clients too.